The Werewolf Caper:

-Lupin refers to the incident as a “trick” that Sirius played on Snape.
+Lupin — who clearly knows how dangerous an unmedicated werewolf can be — refers to the incident as a “trick” that Sirius played on Snape.
 Dumbledore seems not to take Snape’s insistence that Black was trying to murder him seriously.
 Although Albus may have been hinting at something else altogether with his rather odd statement that his memory of the event is as good as ever.
 (Actually I think that this is in fact a fairly heavy hint as to the reasons for the various end results of that particular “trick”.)

 But we never heard Sirius Black deny that it was attempted murder, did we?

-We watched Snape cause James to lose his girlfriend with one dirty name.
+We watched Snape cause James to lose his chosen girlfriend with one dirty name.

-Up to that point she was clearly interested, and flattered, by Potter’s attention, and everything was going along swimmingly, and all of it on James’s terms.
-(Two years later, when they finally got back together, I think it would have been on Lily’s terms.)
+Up to that point she was clearly interested, and flattered by Potter’s attention, and everything was going along swimmingly, and all of it was on James’s terms.
+(Two years later, when they finally got together, I suspect it would have been on Lily’s terms.)

 Snape called her a name.
 Which shocked her.
 And then she blew up at both him and James and stormed away, effectively declaring a plague on both their houses, and now (maybe a day or two later) she is probably still not speaking to James and giving him the cold shoulder.

 Maybe Sirius thought that Snape ought to be punished for that.
 And if Lupin does make a meal of him, it’s no loss.